 Unfortunately for those who take a deep interest in this branch of American history – who are eager to catch even glimpses of that which is involved in so much obscurity, the mysterious plate was a sacrifice to the exigencies of that early period of settlement: – After being looked upon with wonder, (as it would be now,) those who possessed it, and were somewhat unmindful of its value, allowed it to be worked up – converted into kitchen utensils – a dipper and a skimmer.
 They were not Antiquarians, as must be inferred, and a sheet of copper in those primitive times, was a rarity that must have strongly inclined them to utilitarianism.
 A surviving son of the early blacksmith, who worked up the plate, is quite confident that he did not hammer out the whole of the engraved lines.
 All traces of the dipper are lost, but it is confidently believed that the skimmer has been preserved in a branch of the Woodruff family, now residing at the west.
 If so, and there are any portion of the engraved lines yet legible, it will be put into the hands of some one competent to the task of interpretation.
 But a partial understanding of the character of the mysterious relic, can, however, be anticipated.
 But we may well infer, that the plate, had it been preserved entire, would have furnished something more decisive than any that has yet been discovered; and perhaps, have determined what race or people it was that history, and even tradition has lost sight of; but of whose occupancy of this region, there are so numerous and palpable evidences. (p.668-669)

-*There is an inclination to attribute all metal such as axes, shovels, and locks to early European settlements.
+*There is an inclination to attribute all metal, such as axes, shovels, and locks, to early European settlements.
 However there were not any.
 Most of these findings can rightly be dated to Book of Mormon times.
-They used all types of metal, or at least “some” of the more advanced Nephites did.
+They used many metals or at least “some” of the more advanced Nephites did.